tripl3dogdare/enclave/README.md

 # Enclave
 A Discord library for JVM Kotlin, designed to be simple, concise, and easy to use.
+It is implemented entirely in pure Kotlin, with as few external libraries as possible.

-Enclave takes heavy inspiration from [discordrb](https://github.com/meew0/discordrb/) for Ruby and [discordcr](https://github.com/meew0/discordcr/) for Crystal, so a lot of the basic code structure should feel familiar to users of those libraries.
-With that said, no code here was directly taken from any other existing Discord library, right down to the Gateway implementation.
+Enclave takes heavy stylistic inspiration from [discordrb](https://github.com/meew0/discordrb/) for Ruby and [discordcr](https://github.com/meew0/discordcr/) for Crystal, so a lot of the basic code structure should feel familiar to users of those libraries.

 ## Installation
 Enclave is not available on Maven/JCenter/etc. yet.
 If you'd like to